 I know better than most that it can sometimes be hard to reconcile the TV producer’s need to create entertainment and an on-camera expert’s need to portray their own professionalism.
 Auctions make great television but footage of the less emotive stuff, such as the due diligence process and protracted strategy talks and negotiations, hits the cutting room floor simply because it isn’t that entertaining.
 For this reason I wrote a blog about the backstory of every episode of Location Location Location Australia and Relocation Relocation Australia – just in case anybody was interested in the nitty gritty of property advice, strategy and negotiation that happened behind the scenes.

-My worry is that the average viewer doesn’t understand that there is so much more to what a buyers’ agent does than simply perform at auction.
-I am certainly not the only person concerned about this and I really do not want the general public thinking that buyers’ agents are cavalier with their client’s money!
-Most are extremely diligent and professional.
+My worry is that the average viewer doesn’t understand that there is so much more to what a buyers agent does than simply perform at auction.
+I am certainly not the only person concerned about this and I really do not want the general public thinking that buyers agents are cavalier with their client’s money!
+I am sure that most are extremely diligent and professional.

 What does a buyers’ agent really do?